JuergenGutsch/blog/_source/_posts/2019-12-09-weather03-blazor-ui.md

 Since I have the connection and the weather data available I can start playing around.
 At first I want to update the UI every time I get a new data point.
 This means I need to trigger a push from the server to the client.

 Microsoft says that Blazor is the replacement of Web Forms.
 That means that Blazor also is stateful.
 What if we just wrap the data loading part inside a loop to load it every second?
 This won't work inside the `OnInitializedAsync()` method, because it will await the execution and renders the component when the loop is finished.
-The loop shouldn't be the problem, but the I need to find the time to execute the loop.
+The loop shouldn't be the problem, but I need to find the right time to execute the loop.